Office of International Programs

 The fall semester begins in late August or early September with a fall break.
 The program ends in mid- December, before Christmas.

-The spring semester begins in early January with a spring break in either March or April depending on the calendar.
-The program ends in late April or early May.
-You can check the SU Abroad website for specific calendar dates.
+The spring semester begins in late January with a spring break.
+The program ends in early May.
+Please check the Fairfield website for specific calendar dates.

-Syracuse will assign two American students to one homestay.
-Students can request another Loyola student to live with abroad.
-Living abroad and with a host family requires an adjustment period.
-If students request to move from one homestay to another because of cultural differences or minor differences between a student and the host family, Syracuse will not grant this request until after two weeks have passed.
-If the student still wants to move, then Syracuse will try to accommodate the request.
-However, in Syracuse’s experience, after two weeks, students tend to work out their differences with their host and decide to remain there.
-However, if students feel threatened or unsafe, students are advised to contact the housing office in Florence immediately.
+Students can request another Loyola student to be a roommate.
+Living abroad requires an adjustment period.
+If students request to move from one apartment to another because of differences between roommates, Fairfield will not grant this request until after two weeks have passed.
+If the student still wants to move, then Fairfield will try to accommodate the request.
+However, if students feel threatened or unsafe, students are advised to contact the program director in Florence immediately.

 Costs and Benefits

-You pay Syracuse’s tuition and program fee for Florence.
+You pay Fairfield's program fee.
 You do not pay Loyola’s tuition and housing fees for the term a student will be abroad.
-The fees for fall 2012-spring 2013 are the following: $19,485 for tuition and $7400 for the program fee for Florence.
-Loyola students who are accepted by Syracuse may receive a Tuition Differential Grant.
-This is reviewed each year and the amount awarded may change.
-All payment is made directly to Syracuse, with the exception of the $500 non-refundable deposit that is paid to Loyola and sent to Syracuse on your behalf.
+Loyola students who are accepted by Fairfield may receive academic scholarships.
+All payment is made directly to Fairfield, with the exception of the $1,000 non-refundable deposit that is paid to Loyola and sent to Fairfield on your behalf.

 Living in Florence and traveling around Europe can get very expensive.
-Students have spent anywhere from $3500 to $10,000 in a semester on top of the tuition and program fee paid to Syracuse.
+Students have spent anywhere from $3500 to $8,000 in a semester on top of the program fee paid to Fairfield.
 You will have to factor in the exchange rate when contemplating fees in Euro.

 Setting a budget is very important.
-In addition to paying the Syracuse tuition and program fee, you should also include but not limit it to the following items:
+In addition to paying the Fairfield program fee, you should also include but not limit it to the following items:

 - Round-trip airfare;